sanghoon5499/RestauRand-Legacy/README.md

-_*Personal data such as name and location data is not collected and stored anywhere._
+_*Personal data such as name and location data is not stored anywhere._